KateHyoung/UTDEventData/README.md

 ## Retrieve an API key

 Access to the UTD data server requires an API key.
 To obtain an API key, follow the link and fill the form: <https://eventdata.utdallas.edu/signup>.
+Please check your spam and junk email if you do not receive the API key in your inbox.

 ## Using the API key
 #### Method 1: Pass the key as the first argument